 Retirement Planning (Section 406)

-The college sends your retirement contributions to accounts which have been established in your name with insurance and mutual fund companies with whom the college contracts.
+The college sends retirement contributions to an account which has been established in your name with the plan's recordkeeper with whom the college contracts.

 Health Insurance for Early Retirees

-The college sponsors educational programs to help you acquire the knowledge you need to make appropriate Retirement Plan investment decisions and to plan for your retirement.
-The Office of Human Resources will publicize all on-campus retirement planning seminars.
+The college sponsors educational programs to help you acquire the knowledge you need to make appropriate investment decisions and to plan for your retirement.
+Please visit Learning & Development for details.